djipco/webmidi/website/api/classes/Utilities.md

 The `Utilities` class contains general-purpose utility methods.
 All methods are static and should be called using the class name.
 For example: `Utilities.getNoteDetails("C4")`.

-The &#x60;Utilities&#x60; class contains general-purpose utility methods.
+The `Utilities` class contains general-purpose utility methods.
 All methods are static and should be called using the class name.
-For example: &#x60;Utilities.getNoteDetails(&quot;C4&quot;)&#x60;.
+For example: `Utilities.getNoteDetails("C4")`.

 **Since**: 3.0.0